HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 **Figure 1:** Custom Properties growth shown since release

-We felt like this was exciting information, since it shows healthy grow of one of our favorite CSS additions.
+We felt like this was exciting information, since it shows healthy growth of one of our favorite CSS additions.
 They were available in all major browsers ~2016-2017, so it's fair to say they're fairly new.
 Many folks are still transitioning from their CSS preprocessor variables to CSS custom properties.
 We estimate it'll be a few more years until custom properties are the norm.